 This is because each NDA could be the basis of a trade secret lawsuit.
 Trade secrets require “reasonable efforts at secrecy”, and NDAs are a primary method of maintaining that status.
 Each NDA or CDA has its own language, and I would recommend having an attorney read each one.
 However, as a way of getting oriented, these are what I perceive as the most common variables:

 (1) One-way or mutual?
 Are both parties disclosing information, or just one?
 If only one party is disclosing, and it has more bargaining power, then it should ask for a one-way.

 (2) Definition of “Confidential Information”.
 This is perhaps the most important term that defines the scope of what might be disclosed and what should be protected.
 There is roughly three ways to handle this:

-(3) Time Duration of Confidentiality Obligation.
-The confidentiality can last for a fixed period of time, or forever.
+(4) Duration of Confidentiality Obligation.
+The confidentiality obligation can last for a fixed period of time, or forever.
 Most information will almost certainly expire in usefulness at some point: financial information goes out of date, software code is superseded by newer technology, et cetera.
 As the discloser, forever is always going to be the safest option.
 For the recipient, though, that becomes a perpetual liability of a trade secret lawsuit.
 You could get sued in 2035 for information that was disclosed to you in 2015.
-Where data gets copied and backed up to various places, laptops stolen, accounts hacked, there is always a background risk for even the most careful data custodian, and so knowing that the risk goes away after a few years is nice.
+Data gets copied and backed up to various places, laptops stolen, accounts hacked, people say something they shouldn’t have.
+There is always a background risk for even the most careful data custodian.
+So knowing that the risk goes away after a few years is nice.